wolfmaaan/greatest-albums/_albums/okgo-ofthebluecolourofthesky.md

 ---
 layout: album
-title: Of The Blue Colour Of The Sky
+title: Of The Blue Colour Of The Sky - OK Go
 slug: okgo-ofthebluecolourofthesky
 album_slug: okgo-ofthebluecolourofthesky
 ---